Why Choose Velo Vercors?

 - Easy to get to by train, plane or car.
 Nearest airports: Lyon (90kms).Train: Eurostar/TGV to Valence TGV station (20kms).(Nearest city Valence (30kms)

 - The Vercors, Drome and Isere Valley is a wonderful region to explore for those who enjoy everything outdoors (see activites below), spectacular scenery, good food, wine and history

-- 'Outside Salon' with WIFI offering a relaxing space to wine, dine, read, meet other guests and generally 'hang out'
+- 'Outside Lounge' with WIFI offering a relaxing space to relax, dine, read, meet other guests and generally 'hang out'

 - Independence with personal, on hand advice on all the best places to visit, eat and explore

 - Optional Extras: Transfers, Home cooked evening meals, Massage, reflexology, accompanied rides

 - Temperate weather system - Warm springs, Hot summers, but not the dry, arid heat of the Spain, warm, colourful autumns and cold winters (time to ski!)